openxla/stablehlo/rfcs/20260821-low-precision-complex.md

 - current consumers remain able to deserialize portable artifacts containing historical f32/f64 complex programs.

+StableHLO version compatibility and consumer execution capability are separate contracts.
+Serialization to a version that defines `ComplexV2` only establishes that the artifact is representable by that StableHLO version.
+It does not prove that an XLA, PJRT, or other consumer can lower every operation containing the new type.
+A consumer that understands the StableHLO version but lacks `C32` or `BC32` support must reject the module before code generation with a diagnostic that identifies the unsupported type and operation.

 ### Proposed VHLO representation

 VHLO currently has `ComplexV1`, available since 0.9.0.
 Its representation is